Jewish Christianity: Resurrection

-Resurrection experiences

 1 Corinthians 15:3-9 gives an early testimony, which was delivered to Paul, of the atonement of Jesus and the appearances of the risen Christ to "Cephas and the twelve", and to "James [...] and all the apostles", possibly reflecting a fusion of two early Christian groups:

-According to Geza Vermes, the concept of resurrection formed "the initial stage of the belief in his exaltation", which is "the apogee of the triumphant Christ".
+The later canonical gospels provide more detailed narratives about the resurrection of Jesus.
+The New Testament accounts do not describe the resurrection itself, but rather accounts of appearances of Jesus.
+Jesus is described as the "firstborn from the dead", prōtotokos, the first to be raised from the dead, thereby acquiring the "special status of the firstborn as the preeminent son and heir".
+Scholars debate on the historicity of specific details of these narratives such as the empty tomb and burial of Jesus along with the resurrection itself.
+While Conservative Christian scholars argue in favor of a real, concrete, material resurrection of a transformed body, secular and Liberal Christian scholars typically argue in favor of more naturalistic explanations, such as the vision theory.
+Other scholars such as Craig L. Blomberg argue that there are sufficient arguments for the historicity of the resurrection.
+According to Géza Vermes, the concept of resurrection formed "the initial stage of the belief in his exaltation", which is "the apogee of the triumphant Christ".
 The focal concern of the early communities is the expected return of Jesus, and the entry of the believers into the kingdom of God with a transformed body.

-According to Ehrman, the resurrection experiences were a denial response to his disciples' sudden disillusionment following Jesus' death.
+Proponents of the vision theory argue that cognitive dissonance influenced the inspiration for resurrection belief.
+According to Bart Ehrman, the resurrection appearances were a denial response to his disciples' sudden disillusionment following Jesus' death.
 According to Ehrman, some of his followers claimed to have seen him alive again, resulting in a multitude of stories which convinced others that Jesus had risen from death and was exalted to Heaven.

-According to Paula Fredriksen, Jesus's impact on his followers was so great that they could not accept the failure implicit in his death.
-According to Fredricksen, before his death Jesus created amongst his believers such certainty that the Kingdom of God and the resurrection of the dead was at hand, that with few exceptions (John 20: 24–29) when they saw him shortly after his execution, they had no doubt that he had been resurrected, and the general resurrection of the dead was at hand.
+According to Paula Fredriksen, Jesus's influence on his followers was so great that they could not accept the failure implicit in his death.
+According to Fredriksen, before his death Jesus created amongst his believers such certainty that the Kingdom of God and the resurrection of the dead was at hand, that with few exceptions (John 20: 24–29) when they saw him shortly after his execution, they had no doubt that he had been resurrected, and the general resurrection of the dead was at hand.
 These specific beliefs were compatible with Second Temple Judaism.